Nonsitech/Nonsitech/README.md

 - 👋 Hi, I’m Pearl @Nonsitech
-- 👀 I am passionate about System and cloud Engineering fullstack from South Africa
+- 👀 I am passionate about Software Engineering
-     - i will be participating in a program in Software Engineering with ALX Africa next year january.
+     - i am participating in a program in Software Engineering with ALX Africa.
 - 💞️ I’m looking to collaborate on ...projects and start adding my projects as i go
 - 📫 How to reach me ... samleeu01@gmail.com